-You may increase eligible salary costs by an additional 30% allowance to cover on-costs such as employer paid superannuation, payroll tax, workers compensation insurance, and overheads such as office rent and the provision of computers.
+You may increase eligible salary costs by an additional 30% allowance to cover on-costs such as, but not limited to, employer paid superannuation, employee leave, payroll tax, workers compensation insurance and overheads such as office rent and the provision of computers.
 These costs must be reasonable and be separately identified in the project budget.